jschaf/mccc/battle/hammelburg.md

-back towards friendly lines, the convoy's lead tank knocked a German rider off his motorcycles. [@Green1994HammelburgRaid, 17]  After a brief tactical questioning, Baum's interpreter, PFC Sotoloff discerened that the soldier was a paratrooper and deserted from the Eastern front to see his wife and newborn baby.
+back towards friendly lines, the convoy's lead tank knocked a German rider off his motorcycles. [@Green1994HammelburgRaid, 17]  After a brief tactical questioning, Baum's interpreter, PFC Sotoloff discerned that the soldier was a paratrooper and deserted from the Eastern front to see his wife and newborn baby.
 Baum took the time to draw his knife before gently asking the paratrooper the location of the next bridge.
-The paratrooper quickly told of a bridge at Burgsinn prompting Baum to contine north.
+The paratrooper quickly told of a bridge at Burgsinn prompting Baum to continue north.
 The paratrooper proved valuable, coaxing several squads of Germans from hiding, exclaiming the "American's are here".
 Sotoloff helpfully added "It's better to surrender to Americans than Russians."